blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

                 name: "<STACK_NAME>_cacerts"
     ```
     - Replace <STACK_NAME> with the name of the stack to be used in the deployment.
+    - Uncomment the following from the docker-compose.local-overrides.yml file from the services alert section
+    ```
+        secrets:
+            - source: jssecacerts
+              target: jssecacerts
+              mode: 0664
+    ```
+    or
+    ```
+        secrets:
+            - source: cacerts
+              target: cacerts
+              mode: 0664
+    ```
+    Note: The mode (file permissions) must be specified because the certificate file is copied to a location Alert uses internally.
+Read/Write permissions are required to copy the file and import certificates into the TrustStore.

 ### Insecure Trust of All Certificates
 WARNING: This is not a recommended option.
 Using this option makes your deployment less secure.
 Use at your own risk.
 Certificates SHOULD be correctly generated for the Alert server and a valid TrustStore SHOULD be provided to trust third party systems.